Discovery In Santa Ana, California Disability Discrimination Cases Involving Orange County Employees

 It is important that you have an employment law attorney to assist you with the discovery process.
 Requests must be made in a certain form and within certain time frames.
 Also, it is important to understand that discovery is not a free pass to request any piece of information which one may want.
 If requests are too broad then the other side may not be obligated to answer.
 Also, there are instances in which the other side may refuse to provide information even though they are required to do so.
 An experienced lawyer will file a Motion to Compel and request that the Court order the other side to provide adequate responses.
 Not having counsel to help you with this process can result in your not having needed information at trial.

 Our Santa Ana disability discrimination lawyers assist those who have been mistreated or wrongfully terminated by their employers.
 Contact our office today to schedule an initial consultation.
-We also service the Orange County areas of Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Laguna Hills, Laguna Niguel, Lake Forest, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Tustin, Westminster, and Yorba Linda.
+We also service the Orange County areas of Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Laguna Hills, Laguna Niguel, Laguna Hills, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Tustin, Westminster, and Yorba Linda.